The Harddrive Graveyard

 Not all songs find homes, and it's simply a part of the songwriter's journey.

-that's if you're actively pitching them and making an effort to place them.
+Some songs find their place with artists or on TV shows or in movies - that's if you're actively pitching them and making an effort to place them.
 Unfortunately, some just end up in the graveyard.

 I used to get quite sad about songs that didn't find a place, especially when I knew we had created something great.

-But I learned not to treat my songs like my
+But I learned not to treat my songs like my babies.

 I understand that with every song I write, the real beauty and reward lie in the creative process itself.

-the very act of creation itself.
+It's about the passion, the very act of creation itself.

 That’s where the true magic is 🧚✨

-In fact, when I hear about another cut or a sync placement these days, while I'm happy and grateful for it, I can close my eyes and revisit the moment I was writing and producing it, and to be perfectly honest,
+In fact, when I hear about another cut or a sync placement these days, while I'm happy and grateful for it, I can close my eyes and revisit the moment I was writing and producing it, and to be perfectly honest, that feeling of exhilaration during creation far surpasses the excitement of "validation" through a cut or placement.

 If you're a songwriter, I'd like to invite you to do the same.